NGEN-Room/heroes-mvp/docs/statuses.md

     establish_status(target, "Burn", 3, False, "burn_1", owner, state)
 ```

-## Current Built-In Status Effect Types
+## Current Built-In Effect Types

 - `burn_1`
 - `bleed_1`
 - `bleed_2`
 - `focused_ap`

-These are handled in the shared engine.

-## Making A Brand New Status Type

-If you want something totally new, like:

-- freeze
-- time lock
-- bankrupt
-- action swap curse

-then the teacher may need to add a new engine rule first.
+If you want a completely new effect type, that is usually a teacher engine change.

-## Manual Status Manipulation
+## Direct Manual Experimentation

-If you want to experiment directly, you can manipulate:
+Students can also experiment directly with:

 ```python
 target["status"]